department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/search/research/discussion-guide.md

   Upon completion of the task:
   - How did you think that went?
   - On a scale of 1 to 5 where 1 is very hard and 5 is very easy, how would you rate this task?
-  - Were you able to find what you were looking for?
-Did it seem like anything was missing?
   - What did you think of the filters?
 Which ones would be most useful to you?
   - Of the filter options for religious affiliation, special mission and gender, which ones would you be most likely to use?

 ## Second Task: Filter - 10 minutes

-Let's say that you received a scholarship for any schools in the USA that are **Insert preferred filter option**.
+Let's say that you received a scholarship for any school in the USA that are **Insert preferred filter option**.
 How would you go about finding schools that meet that criteria?

 Things to watch for:
   - How does the user change their search?